 Ucommerce will then use the schema version to make sure that it doesn't run a migration twice in upgrading scenarios and the migrations are run in sequential order based on the schema version.

 Installing Your App

 Go to the Ucommerce backend and open "Settings" -> "Apps" -> "Install App" in the menu tree to the left.
 Upload the app nupkg file and click the upload button.
 In the details page for the app click the install button.

 When your app is installed, views, binaries, and configuration will be added to the Apps folder, e.g. uCommmerce/Apps/MyApp.
 As Ucommerce starts it will load the assembly dependencies of all the installed apps.

-Your app may need to setup something for your app to work, for this there is an initialization pipeline, which is run when Ucommerce starts up.
+Your app may need to set up something for it to work, for this, there is an initialization pipeline, which is run when Ucommerce starts up.

-The documentation for you app can be part of the nuget pacakge that you upload to the app store and the documentation will be hosted on our documentation site.
+The documentation for your app can be part of the NuGet package that you upload to the app store and the documentation will be hosted on our documentation site.

 Supporting your app is important because users will have questions about your app that won't be covered in your documentation, they will encounter bugs using your app and they will need your help, and Users will have suggestions to changes and extensions that you might not have thought about.